Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Introduction

-Prior research in social physics shows that human mobility exhibits stable and reproducible scaling laws at the population level~\cite{brockmann2006scaling,song2010modelling}.
-These scaling laws are typically manifested through observable mobility measures (e.g., travel distance and radius of gyration), which are typically accessible in the public shared mobility datasets, even at very coarse spatial or temporal resolution.
-We argue that these mobility measures can serve as population-level guidance for individual trajectory generation.
-For example, the radius of gyration~\cite{gonzalez2008understanding} quantifies the spatial range of individual mobility, and has been shown to follow a truncated power-law distribution.
+Prior research in social physics shows that human mobility follow stable and reproducible scaling laws at the population level~\cite{brockmann2006scaling,song2010modelling,gonzalez2008understanding, schlapfer2021universal}.
+These laws surface in observable measures such as travel distance and radius of gyration, which remain accessible in public mobility datasets even at coarse spatial or temporal resolution.
+We argue that these scaling laws of human mobility can serve as population-level guidance for bridging individual-level trajectory generation and collective realism in LLM-based human mobility simulation.
+For example, the radius of gyration~\cite{gonzalez2008understanding} quantifies the spatial range of individual mobility, and has been shown to follow a truncated power law.
 By comparing the distributions observed in real-world data with those generated by simulation, we can identify differences, such as fewer short-distance trips (around 1 km) and more very long-distance trips (beyond 200 km) in the simulated trajectories.
 These differences provide diagnostic signals, indicating which types of individuals are not adequately captured by the generative process.
 Based on this analysis, we can tailor individual-level prompts by incorporating explicit behavioral constraints and persona descriptions, so that different individuals are guided by distinct prompts rather than sharing a single prompt that varies only in profile information.
-This allows us to capture population heterogeneity and thus reproduce realistic mobility behaviors.
+These targeted adjustments correct underrepresented mobility behaviors in the generative process and thereby reproduce the population-level mobility patterns reflected by scaling laws of human mobility.